-- It is now possible to control whether backup jobs are executed in parallel or sequentially, which can be useful to avoid the cluster overload; also, CPU and memory resource limits can now be configured for the backup restore job - A substantial improvement of the backup documentation was done in this release, making it much easier to read, and the backup restore options have been added to the Custom Resource reference - In this release, we put a lot of effort into fixing bugs reported by the community.
-We are grateful to everyone who helped us to discover these issues and contributed to fixing them.
+- It is now possible to control whether backup jobs are executed in parallel or sequentially, which can be useful to avoid the cluster overload; also, CPU and memory resource limits can now be configured for the backup restore job - A substantial improvement of the backup documentation was done in this release, making it much easier to read, and the backup restore options have been added to the Custom Resource reference - We are deeply committed to delivering software that truly sets the bar for quality and stability.
+With our latest release, we put an all-hands-on-deck approach towards fine-tuning the Operator with minor improvements, along with addressing key bugs reported by our vibrant community.
+We are extremely grateful to each and every person who submitted feedback and collaborated to help us get to the bottom of these pesky issues.

-18.2.2 New Features and improvements
+10.4.2 New Features and improvements

-- K8SPXC-1088: It is now possible to configure CPU and memory resources for the backup restore job in the PerconaXtraDBClusterRestore Custom Resource options - K8SPXC-1166: Starting from now, Docker image tags for Percona XtraBackup include full XtraBackup version instead of the major number used before - K8SPXC-1189: Improve security and meet compliance requirements by building the Operator based on Red Hat Universal Base Image (UBI) 9 instead of UBI 8 - K8SPXC-1192: Backup and restore documentation was substantially improved to make it easier to work with, and backup restore options have been added to the Custom Resource reference - K8SPXC-1210: A headless service can now be configured for ProxySQL and HAProxy to make them usable on a tenant network (thanks to Vishal Anarase for contribution) - K8SPXC-1225: The Operator (system) users are now created with the PASSWORD EXPIRE NEVER policy to avoid breaking the cluster due to the password expiration set by the default\password\lifetime system variable - K8SPXC-362: Code clean-up and refactoring for checking if ProxySQL and HAProxy enabled in the Custom Resource (thanks to Vladislav Safronov for contributing) - K8SPXC-1224: New backup.allowParallel Custom Resource option allows to disable running backup jobs in parallel, which can be useful to avoid connection issues caused by the cluster overload - K8SPXC-1183: The Operator now uses the caching\sha2\password authentication plugin for MySQL 8.0 instead of the older mysql\native\password one
+- K8SPXC-1088: It is now possible to configure CPU and memory resources for the backup restore job in the PerconaXtraDBClusterRestore Custom Resource options - K8SPXC-1166: Starting from now, Docker image tags for Percona XtraBackup include full XtraBackup version instead of the major number used before - K8SPXC-1189: Improve security and meet compliance requirements by building the Operator based on Red Hat Universal Base Image (UBI) 9 instead of UBI 8 - K8SPXC-1192: Backup and restore documentation was substantially improved to make it easier to work with, and backup restore options have been added to the Custom Resource reference - K8SPXC-1210: A headless service are can now be configured for ProxySQL and HAProxy to make them usable on a tenant network (thanks to Vishal Anarase for contribution) - K8SPXC-1225: The Operator (system) users are now created with the PASSWORD EXPIRE NEVER policy to avoid breaking the cluster due to the password expiration set by the default_password_lifetime system variable - K8SPXC-362: Code clean-up and refactoring for checking if ProxySQL and HAProxy enabled in the Custom Resource (thanks to Vladislav Safronov for contributing) - K8SPXC-1224: New backup.allowParallel Custom Resource option allows to disable running backup jobs in parallel, which can be useful to avoid connection issues caused by the cluster overload - K8SPXC-1183: The Operator now uses the caching_sha2_password authentication plugin for MySQL 8.0 instead of the older mysql_native_password one